CluedIn-io/CluedIn.Documentation/_docs/10-Integration/add-integration.md

 6. Configure your integration and add it

-7. Congratz, your configuration is now added
+7. Congratulations, your configuration is now added

 ![available-integration](integration-add-4.png)